GabeScott/standard-works-vault/General Conference/2008 April - Abundantly Blessed.md

 My sweet Frances had a terrible fall a few years ago.
 She went to the hospital.
 She lay in a coma for about 18 days.
 I sat by her side.
 She never moved a muscle.
 The children cried, the grandchildren cried, and I wept.
 Not a movement.

-And then one day, she opened her eyes.
+And then one day she opened her eyes.
 I set a speed record in getting to her side.
 I gave her a kiss and a hug, and I said, “You’re back.
 I love you.”
-And she said, “I love you, too, Tom, but we’re in serious trouble.”
+And she said, “I love you too, Tom, but we’re in serious trouble.”
 I thought, What do you know about trouble, Frances?
 She said, “I forgot to mail in our fourth-quarter income tax payment.”

 I said to her, “Frances, if you had said that before you extended a kiss to me and told me you love me, I might have left you here.”